sparkflows/sparkflows-docs/docs/faq/03-distributions-supported.rst

 Distributions Supported
 -----------------------

-What distributions or platforms are supported with Sparkflows?
+What distributions or platforms are supported with Fire Insights?
 ===========

-Sparkflows Fire has been tested with CDH, Hortonworks, MapR, AWS EMR, Apache Spark distributions.
+Fire Insights has been tested with Databricks, CDH, Hortonworks, MapR, AWS EMR, Apache Spark distributions.

-Note: Any cluster with Apache Spark 1.6+ will work fine with Sparkflows.
+Note: Any cluster with Apache Spark 2.3+ will work good with Fire Insights.

-Can I run Sparkflows on my Amazon AWS cluster or Microsoft Azure or Google Cloud?
+Can I run Fire Insights on my Amazon AWS cluster or Microsoft Azure or Google Cloud?
 ===========

-Yes, all Sparkflows needs for successful deployment is a Apache Spark cluster.
-Sparkflows is deployed on the edge node of the cluster.
+Yes, all Fire Insights needs for successful deployment is a Apache Spark cluster.